-"Although it's hard to choose between the Gualtallary and El Cepillo vintages, the Gran Enemigo Gualtallary Single Vineyard 2021 wins my vote as the best example of Gran Enemigo Single Vineyard Cabernet Franc. [...]
-Opening with a dark, introverted and discreetly perfumed nose, its aromatic profile continues to unfold to encompass a whole range of herbaceous and floral complexities, combining bubbling intensity with supreme elegance.
-The palate follows with a rich, silky, refined and delicately succulent energy, releasing itself in a graceful, dense and icy conclusion that gives as much importance to vertical energy as to horizontal richness.
-The finish builds slowly but surely, revealing shimmering acidity and ultra-refined tannins with increased aeration.
-There's no better example of Cabernet Franc's suitability in the Uco Valley, a marriage rendered here with incomparable finesse, depth and complexity.
+"Although it is difficult to choose between the Gualtallary and El Cepillo vintages, the Gran Enemigo Gualtallary Single Vineyard 2021 wins my vote as the best example of Gran Enemigo Single Vineyard Cabernet Francs. [...]
+Opening with a dark, introverted, and discreetly fragrant nose, its aromatic profile continues to blossom to encompass a range of herbaceous and floral complexities, combining effervescent intensity with supreme elegance.
+The palate follows with a rich, silky, refined and delicately succulent energy, releasing into a graceful, dense and icy conclusion that gives equal importance to vertical energy and horizontal richness.
+The finish builds slowly but surely, revealing a shimmering acidity and ultra-refined tannins with increased aeration.
+There is no better example of the suitability of Cabernet Franc in the Uco Valley, a marriage rendered here with incomparable finesse, depth, and complexity.
 2024-2041" (Robert Parker 2025)

-Buy your El Enemigo wines at the best private sale price!
+Buy your El Enemigo wines at the best price in our private sale!

 Eye